Edward Nigma/Nashton

 Because there are so many versions of these characters, I also decided to tell you my favorite version of them.
 For Jonathan Crane, Vincent Kartheiser’s portrayal in Titans is my favorite.
 I feel like not many incarnations of Crane focus on how emotional he truly is, except for Titans.
 In the show, he is painfully aware of his own situation due to his previous work as a psychiatrist, and yet seeks out other people (his mother and Batman) to diagnose him in a feeble attempt to convince himself that he is not ultimately flawed himself.
 He is surprisingly charming, and is not treated like a joke when he walks into a room (cough, Arkham Asylum, cough, the Animated Series, cough, most Batman media) all while being ultimately likeable to the audience (sorry, that might be just me).
 I just think he is the star of the third season because of how unassumingly complex he is under the surface.
 Have you ever paused to look at his cell in Arkham?
 Probably not, but the guy has cat photos above his desk.
 What does that say about him?
 More importantly, what does that say about him that previous incarnations of his character have been unable to come close to saying about him?
 All in all, Kartheiser’s Jonathan Crane is spectacular and he’s my favorite version of Jonathan Crane because he actually feels like a person instead of a facsimile of some kind of calculated scientist.

-All of the Paul Dano memes have probably insinuated that the Riddler would be on this list, but I genuinely love the guy.
 I like the Riddler mostly because of how much variation different versions of his characters can have.
-If you had a line-up of Frank Gorshin, Jim Carrey, Cory Michael Smith, Paul Dano, and Wally Wingert's Riddlers, they are all almost completely different from each other.
+If you had a line-up of Frank Gorshin, Jim Carrey, Cory Michael Smith, Paul Dano, and Wally Wingert’s Riddlers, they are all almost completely different from each other.
 Each one has different beliefs in themselves, the world around them, and how they occupy their specific world.

 For my favorite versions of the Riddler, I want to talk about both Paul Dano’s Riddler and Wally Wingert’s Riddlers from the Arkham games because they are incredibly stark contrasts to each other.
 Also, shout out to Paul Dano for writing Riddler Year One, which provides loads of insight and is the basis for most of my opinions on his character.
 To separate them, I’m going to be calling them Nashton for Paul Dano’s Riddler and Nigma for Wally Wingert’s Riddler.
 Let’s start with Nashton, who is a shy accountant working a dead end job.
 He doesn’t have the confidence to talk to his boss, never mind the confidence to become the Riddler.
 He sees puzzles as a solace to escape the trauma and shitty world view bestowed upon him through the torment he received as a child.
 In addition, he has a very specifically good view of Batman, who he initially believes is “hope incarnate” and going to save Gotham from the hellhole he believes it has become.
 However, the heinous actions Nashton uncovers leads him to assume the role of jury, judge, and executioner himself, and leads to him becoming the Riddler to help Batman.
 Inversely, Nigma is extremely confident in himself, despite a similar traumatic upbringing.
 He initially worked at Gotham PD in the Cybercrimes division and learned about the wrongdoings of government officials there.
 Surprisingly, Nigma takes a similar approach to Nashton through hoping that Batman would agree with his methods of curing evil (blackmail), but ends up finding the Dark Knight incredibly flawed compared to him.
 Opposed to Nashton, whose world view and view of himself shatters when Batman doesn’t agree with him (leading to an ingenious scene acted by Dano, the infamous “NO NO NO NO” and the screaming, which I will defend until I die), Nigma uses that anger to finally become the Riddler and assume the name Edward Nigma.